 The Phillips curve

 The Phillips curve shows the relationship between unemployment and inflation in an economy.
-Since its ‘discovery’ by British economist AW Phillips, it has become an essential tool to analyse macro-economic policy.
+Since its ‘discovery’ by New Zealand economist AW Phillips, it has become an essential tool to analyse macro-economic policy.

 The Phillips curve and fiscal policy

 After 1945, fiscal demand management became the general tool for managing the trade cycle.
 The consensus was that policy makers should stimulate aggregate demand (AD) when faced with recession and unemployment, and constrain it when experiencing inflation.
 It was also generally believed that economies faced either inflation or unemployment, but not together – and whichever existed would dictate which macro-economic policy objective to pursue at any given time.
 In addition, the accepted wisdom was that it was possible to target one objective, without having a negative effect on the other.
 However, following publication of Phillips’ research in 1958, both of these assumptions were called into question.

 Phillips analysed annual wage inflation and unemployment rates in the UK for the period 1860 – 1957, and then plotted them on a scatter diagram.
 The data appeared to demonstrate an inverse and stable relationship between wage inflation and unemployment.
 Later economists substituted price inflation for wage inflation and the Phillips curve was born.
 When economists from other countries undertook similar research, they also found very similar curves for their own economies.

 Phillips analysed annual wage inflation and unemployment rates in the UK for the period 1860 – 1957, and then plotted them on a scatter diagram.

 The curve suggested that changes in the level of unemployment have a direct and predictable effect on the level of price inflation.
 The accepted explanation during the 1960’s was that a fiscal stimulus, and increase in AD, would trigger the following sequence of responses: